NaiboWang/Data-Free-Ensemble-Selection-For-One-Shot-Federated-Learning/README.md

 * The scripts end with `_script.sh` inside the `batches` directory are the scripts used to run the experiments in the paper in batch.

-    E.g., to run all baselines methods and DeDES on the `EMNIST Digits` dataset you can use the following command:
+    E.g., to run all baselines methods and DeDES on the `EMNIST Digits` dataset, you can use the following command:

     ```bash
     cd batches